danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team chooses relatively simple solutions that get the job done, while not painting themselves into a corner.
 The idea here is to value maintainability and ease of deployment over cleverness or attempting a "big tech" scale architecture from day one of the project.
 While its nice to think that in the future the project will be so popular it needs to support millions, or even billions of simultaneous users, the reality is, most projects don't get to Meta/Alphabet/Amazon scale.

 This often means starting with a monolith rather than microservices.
 It can always be split up later *if* transaction volumes and revenue generated from these justifies that.
-And even then, you would want to measure and identify where the performance bottlenecks are, and come up with optimal solutions to address those directly.
+Even then, you would want to measure and identify where the performance bottlenecks are, and come up with optimal solutions to address those directly.
 For example, if incoming requests are receiving errors due to running out of database connections, splitting up into microservices may not resolve the underlying issue.
 Instead investigate - is connection pooling being used?
 Is there a memory leak where some code is always opening, then forgetting to close a connection?
 Is there some work that could be moved to a background task manager to reduce the length of time needed to service a request?
 If many requests are read-only could increasing the number of database replicas help?
 For reads and writes, could consider [horizontal scaling](https://dzone.com/articles/how-to-horizontally-scale-your-postgres-database-using-citus) of database.
 Notice these investigations are going from simplest to most complex.

 Avoid over-engineering, i.e. building in abstractions and flexibility unless its known to be needed.
 Otherwise what can happen is this flexibility is never needed, but when future requirements come in, they need to "flex" in a different direction, resulting in overly complex code.

 Avoid premature optimization.
 For example, writing harder to understand code that shaves microseconds of performance over more straightforward code.
 Developers spend more of their time reading code others wrote rather than writing net new code so legibility and avoiding second takes is often more valuable than a few microseconds that some obscurely written code saves.
 In my experience, performance issues have been caused more frequently by loading too much data (lack of pagination), missing database indices, N+1 queries, and loading too much JavaScript, such as intrusive trackers or non-minified code.

 There are exceptions of course, in some domains such as real-time systems or graphics processing, these microseconds matter.
-This is a good place to add code comments explaining what this code does, and more importantly *why* this code is needed.
+This is a good place to add [code comments](../about-those-docs#code-comments) explaining what this code does, and more importantly *why* this code is needed.

 ## Fullstack

 When I started my career, there were no separate titles for front and back end developers.
 The titles were just like "software developer" or "programmer analyst".
 These were fullstack roles before that term had been coined.
-Developers were responsible for building out features end to end, including database schema design, back end services and APIs, and making the front end look and function as specified in the [design comps](https://thedilldesign.com/web-design-comps-made/).
+Developers were responsible for building out features end to end, including database schema design, back end services, APIs, and making the front end look and function as specified in the [design comps](https://thedilldesign.com/web-design-comps-made/).

 Then some years later, a trend emerged to separate out the roles into "back end developer" and "front end developer".
-The idea being that these are separate skills with often, separate languages (until [Node.js](https://nodejs.org/en/) came along and made it possible to build the back end in the same language as the front end), and that people should specialize in one area or another.
-I've had the opportunity to work as fullstack, front-end only, and back-end only.
+The idea being that these are separate skills with often, separate languages, and that people should specialize in one area or another.
+I've had the opportunity to work as fullstack, front-end only, and back-end only, and have found fullstack to be the most effective.

 It's true that there's a different kind of thinking involved in building the front end such as the declarative nature of HTML and CSS, weaving in JavaScript in an organized way (which could mean learning a number of [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) frameworks), a focus on the visual for different media, animations, and accessibility, just to name a few items.
 Whereas on the back end a developer is focused on ensuring the database is normalized, efficient queries, building models that accurately represent the business domain, and services and APIs that implement the business rules.

 However, neither of these are how the business people (who are paying the developers to have this software built), nor the customers (who will use the product) actually think about it.
 They view the application as a single unit that either solves their problem or doesn't.

-For example, when the PM specifies a new feature to be added to the product such as Advanced Search, the story/requirements will have the design comps showing the layout of all the search fields that should be supported, and specify the behaviour for what kind of results should be returned for various combinations of fields.
+Consider a simple example: When the PM specifies a new feature to be added to the product such as advanced search, the story/requirements will have the design comps showing the layout of all the search fields that should be supported, and specify the behaviour for what kind of results should be returned for various combinations of fields.
 The PM is not thinking about (nor should they) which parts of the logic will execute on the server and which on the browser client.

 In a world where there are separate teams of developers doing front vs back end work, this feature would get split up into two tickets - one to implement the front end and another for the back end.
 Now there's a very tight dependency between the two people working on these tickets.
 They might collaborate to determine what the search API endpoint will look like and what parameters it will support.
 Then the back end person will implement it and submit a PR for that work, which will get merged.
 In the meantime, the front end person can start building their part, perhaps with a mock API (which someone will have to implement) that mirrors the real API that was agreed to.

 But the front end person won't be able to finish their work until the back end developer's real API is merged.
 Then the front end developer can update their branch with the real API and start using it.
 Then they might realize there's an issue, perhaps some edge cases that the search endpoint isn't handling or a bug, resulting in the front end being broken.
 Another thing that frequently happens is when the PM views the front end with the real back end, they may want some changes.
 Who here hasn't had the experience of a conversation with a PM along the lines of "I thought it should work this way, but now that I see it in action, I think it would be better if it behaved this other way..."

-Now the front end developer has to reach out to the back end developer, who may or may not be available, maybe they've moved on to another ticket and either have to context switch or tell the front end developer to wait awhile until they have time to fix it.
+Now the front end developer has to reach out to the back end developer, who may or may not be available, maybe they've moved on to another ticket and either have to context switch or tell the front end developer to wait until they have time to fix it.
 So the front end developer will mark the ticket as blocked and move on to something else, hopefully remembering to return to the original ticket whenever the backend developer gets around to merging the fixes.

 The other thing that often happens is there's a deadline to get the feature complete.
 In this case the front end developer may implement some workarounds on the front end to make things seemingly work, when it would have been more efficient to have the back end do this work.